GH-AkshyM/HR-Attrition-Analytics-Dashboard/README.md

 - Ingesting raw HR data into Fabric
 - Performing data cleaning, transformations, and type conversions
-- Creating derived analytical groups such as Age Band, Income Band, and Tenure Group
+- Creating derived analytical groups such as Age Band, Income Band, and "Distance to work" groups.
-- Publishing a single standardized table ready for Power BI modeling
+- Publishing standardized tables ready for Power BI modeling
 - Supporting easy refresh, governance, and reusability across the analytics workflow

 To make this pipeline fully functional, I had to learn and configure the **On-Premises Data Gateway**.